arnabaghorai/Automate-Project-Setup/README.md

 Now you can execute without having python installed :

-(Note : You should set the personal acess token as environment variables )
+(Note : You should set the personal acess token as environment variable )

 > `automate repo_name`